Zig’s Lovely Syntax

 if a { b } else { c }

 But the ternary is important!
 Exploding a simple choice into multi-line condition hurts readability.
-Zig goes with traditional choice of making parentheses required and braces optional:
+Zig goes with the traditional choice of making parentheses required and braces optional:

 .direction = if (prng.boolean()) .ascending else .descending,

-By itself, this does create a risk of goto: fail;
+By itself, this does create a risk of goto: fail; style

 bugs.
 But in Zig formatter (non-configurable, user-directed) is a